peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

     {"error":"access_denied","error_description":"storage path belongs to other user"}

+This error is only relevant if there is some way for the application to refer to another user's *storageRoot*.
+Depending on the implementation this may not be possible.

-Other errors relating to the OAuth scope are specified by the HTTP Bearer specification.
-The recommendations there MUST be followed.
+Other errors relating to e.g. the OAuth scope are specified in _The OAuth 2.0 Authorization Framework: Bearer Token Usage_.
+This MUST be followed.

 # Authorization
-For the authorization, i.e.: what application is allowed to do what a subset of the OAuth specification is taken.
-The HTTP Bearer specification however is used in its entirety.
-The OAuth server needs to implement version 2 of the protocol.
+For the authorization, i.e.: what application is allowed to do what _The OAuth 2.0 Authorization Framework_ specification is used.
 The following is a list of what is needed for the implementation:

 * Support the "Implicit Grant" type from section 4.2;
+* Use _The OAuth 2.0 Authorization Framework: Bearer Token Usage_
 * Bearer access tokens do not expire, i.e. they are valid until revoked;

 Before an application can use the _remoteStorage_ API it needs to obtain a